Trial - Monday December 4-8, 2017

 On Friday December 1 2017 at Osgoode Hall in Toronto a Plaintiff's Motion for Contempt against Ugo Matulic, John Goldi, Joan Goldi and Joseph Otavnik was Heard before Justice Morgan.
 Aspects of this motion were adjourned until after the Trial however respondents were cautioned and ordered to refrain from certain actions involving expert witness, Dr. Robertson.
 Read the Decision of Justice E.M.
 Morgan.

 Trial Summary - Monday Oct.
 2nd and Tuesday Oct 3rd, 2017

-On Monday October 2 and Tuesday Oct 3, 2017 the Hearn v McLeod Superior Court civil trial began with several motions.
-Several parties pleaded for the court's permission to intervene in the Hearn v McLeod action, given the contention that defendant Joseph McLeod passed away leaving an estate on the verge of bankruptcy and no one to defend his cause.
+On Monday October 2nd and Tuesday Oct 3rd, 2017 the Kevin Hearn v Joseph McLeod (deceased) and the Maslak McLeod Gallery Ontario Superior Court civil Trial began with several motions.
+Six parties pleaded for the court's permission to intervene in the Trial, given the contention that defendant Joseph McLeod passed away leaving an estate on the verge of bankruptcy with no one to defend its cause.

 Hearn v McLeod Statement of Claim